 |2009 - 2017||3 years/36,000 miles|

-Other Volkswagen Extended Warranty Options
+Volkswagen Extended Warranty Alternatives

 Aside from purchasing the VW Drive Easy warranty, there are several third-party options available to you.
 Purchasing from a third-party provider offers you several benefits.
 Third-party companies tend to have more affordable vehicle service protection plans because they aren’t bound to the manufacturer guidelines.
 This means you won’t need to go to the VW dealership, but can instead rely on your trusted mechanic to do the work.
 In addition, since the price won’t be rolled into your car payment, you would not pay interest on the total amount.

-|Max Length of Coverage||10 years/150,000 miles||10 years/250,000 miles||8 years/200,000+ miles||300,000 miles|
+|Max length of coverage||10 years/150,000 miles||10 years/250,000 miles||8 years/200,000+ miles||300,000 miles|

-|Repair Network||Volkswagen dealership only||> 30,000 facilities nationwide||ASE-Certified® repair facilities||ASE-Certified® repair facilities|
+|Repair network||Volkswagen dealership only||> 30,000 facilities nationwide||ASE-certified® repair facilities||ASE-certified® repair facilities|

-|Cancellation Policy||Anytime, $50 fee||Refund if within 30 days||Refund if within 30 days||Refund if within 30 days|
+|Cancellation policy||Any time, $50 fee||Refund if within 30 days||Refund if within 30 days||Refund if within 30 days|

 |Availability||From local dealer||Free, instant quote||Free, instant quote||Free, instant quote|